unraid/docs/docs/unraid-os/manual/security/vpn.md

 * If you are using Cloudflare for DDNS, be sure to configure the Cloudflare **Proxy status** to *DNS only* and not *Proxied*.
 Note that this change takes some time to take effect.
 * If you can connect from some locations but not others, keep in mind that the "broken" remote locations may have a firewall that blocks UDP traffic.
 Hopefully, WireGuard will support TCP in the future but, at the moment, there is no workaround for this.
 * If nothing is working properly, switch to **Advanced** mode and confirm that the **Local tunnel network pool** is not already in use on your network or on one of the networks you are connecting to.
 If there is a conflict, you will need to change it to a different private network (`10.0.0.0` to `10.255.255.255` \| `172.16.0.0` to `172.31.255.255` \| `192.168.0.0` to `192.168.255.255`).
-* If you can't reach the Unraid webGUI for some reason and you need to prevent a WireGuard tunnel from automatically starting, delete this file from your flash drive and reboot:
+* If you can't reach the Unraid WebGUI for some reason and you need to prevent a WireGuard tunnel from automatically starting, delete this file from your flash drive and reboot:
   `/boot/config/wireguard/autostart`.
 * Note that if you have Docker containers with custom IPs or VMs with strict networking requirements, you will likely have issues.
 Please see the [Complex Networks](#complex-networks) section above.